High Tide (TV series): Production

 George Segal appeared in a prominent recurring role in the first season, starting with the pilot.
 Though the first season was filmed in Auckland, New Zealand, the latter two seasons were filmed in California.
 Guest stars included Lucy Lawless, Sally Kirkland, Denise Richards, Thomas Jane, Patrick Wayne, and John Pinette.

-Episode status
+Availability

-As of 2022, the series is currently available for streaming online on Crackle in the United States and the CTV Television Network's streaming service, CTV Throwback in Canada.
+As of 2022, the series is available for streaming online on Crackle in the United States and the CTV Television Network's streaming service, CTV Throwback in Canada.